Types of Consulting Firms: MBB, Tier 2, Big 4, Boutique

 - Oliver Wyman: financial-services powerhouse, also strong in healthcare.

-- Roland Berger: Europe's largest strategy consultancy.
+- Roland Berger case interview guide: Europe's largest strategy consultancy.

 - Strategy& (PwC): ~3,800 consultants, ~$1.3B revenue, formed from PwC's 2014 Booz & Company acquisition.